karlospn/mytechramblings-site-source-code/content/posts/bootstrap-azure-subscription-and-azure-devops-to-start-deploying-infrastructure.md

 ![tf-bs-azdo-variable-group](/img/tf-bs-azdo-variable-group.png)

-The next code snippet is an example of a pipeline that does exactly that.
+The next code snippet is an example of an IaC pipeline.

 ```yaml
 trigger: none